antirez/t-watch-s3-micropython/README.md

 ## Scroller example

-The Scroller example shows how to use the TFT driver in monochrome mode, to save memory in the framebuffer.
-To test it:
+The Scroller example shows how to use the TFT driver like a terminal.

     mpremote cp *.py :
     mpremote run examples/scroller.py

-You will see numbers on the screen like if it was a terminal outputting a sequence, with vertical scrolling and so forth.
+You will see numbers on the screen like if it was a terminal outputting a sequence, with smooth vertical scrolling.
 The Scroller also implements line wrapping, but that's not visible in the example.

-WARNING: right now this example will be very slow since the TFT driver was updated but the local framebuffer support was removed to be rewritten.
-This wil lbe fixed in the future, hopefully.

 # Touch driver